MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-troubleshoot-known-issues.md

 ms.topic: how-to
 ms.custom:
 ---
-# Known issues & troubleshooting the SQL Server IaaS agent extension
+# Known issues and troubleshooting the SQL Server IaaS agent extension
 [!INCLUDE[appliesto-sqlvm](../../includes/appliesto-sqlvm.md)]

 This article helps you resolve known issues and troubleshoot errors when using the [SQL Server IaaS agent extension](sql-server-iaas-agent-extension-automate-management.md).